Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Augmenting MAS Robustness

 \sparh{Clarification.}~Note that one might consider incorporating the monitor's interpretation logic directly into the planner's prompt.
 However, our proposed approach of a separate monitor agent offers advantages in terms of modularity and scalability.
 Rather than modifying the planner's core functionality, this separation of concerns allows the monitor to be seamlessly integrated as a ``quality gate'' into various existing MAS architectures without altering their fundamental agent logic or task distribution.
 This design promotes reusability, easier maintenance, and addresses robustness issues across different MAS implementations without requiring architecture-specific modifications.
 We also follow the practice of consistent backend in a MAS to build the monitor agent with the backend LLMs of the MAS.
-The complete prompt is available in our artifact.\footnote{\url{https://github.com/anonymous-for-submit/MAS_testing_repairing/tree/main/More_results/Monitor}}

 \parh{Code Check.} Although the interpreted plan could preserve crucial details, the information loss between the interpreted plan $p'$ and generated code $c$ remains undetected (see \E~\ref{eq:code_generation}), posing a potential issue of misalignment.
 Therefore, we further incorporate code check as another monitoring task to check semantic alignment between the generated code and the interpreted plan.